manaswinis93/MakersBNB-Web-APP/README.md

-This repo contains the codebase for the MakersBnB project in Ruby by team Runhappy, the team consists of Emma, Haydn, Manaswini, Molly and Owen.
+This repo contains the codebase for the MakersBnB project in Ruby by our team Runhappy as part of Makers team challenge.

 This is our MakersBnB App which is hosted on local host, the user is given the ability to register,